You can apply for an Import Certificate (IC) if:

 Approval of IC

-Once the application is approved, we will keep a copy of the IC and return the other two copies to you.
+Once the application is approved, we will send you the endorsed copy of the ICDV via email.
 You should keep a copy for your own records and forward one copy to your exporter in the exporting country.

-An approved IC is valid for one year.
+An approved ICDV is valid for one year.
 Goods under the IC should be imported into Singapore within that period.

 Extending an IC

-If you wish to extend the validity by another year, you may apply for an extension at least 14 days before the IC expires.
+If you wish to extend the validity by another year, you may apply via the online application form found on the NTP website for an extension at least 14 days before the IC expires.